Configure MFA Between Okta and the Firewall

 - Internet Explorer—Select.SettingsInternet OptionsContentCertificatesExport

-- Use the Certificate Export Wizard to export the certificates and selectBase-64 encoded X.509as the format.
+- Use the Certificate Export Wizard to export all certificates in the chain and selectBase-64 encoded X.509as the format.

 Configure the firewall to integrate with Okta

 - Add aMulti Factor Authentication Server Profilefor Okta.

 - Select.DeviceServer ProfilesMulti Factor Authentication